2dep4u/Breakout2D/README.md

 # Breakout2D
-Personal project to learn JavaScript and game development Created this game with MDN's Phaser Development Tutorials.
+Personal project to learn JavaScript and game development.

+Created this game with MDN's Phaser Development Tutorials.

 This game is a basic version of the classic breakout game; move the mouse to play.